ACTEA-Erasmus/m2c4-aplc/Ad05/Subchapter03.md

 ![Siemens Example](../Ad05/Images/SiemensEx7.jpg)

-Figuur 1216 :Setting P, I and D action with a compact PID controller in TIA Portal

 The output can be limited just like a continue controller.
 This can be done in the *"Output value limits"* screen.

 ![Siemens Example](../Ad05/Images/SiemensEx8.jpg)

-Figuur 1217 : Limiting of the controllerouput using a compact PID controller in TIA Portal

 Because of the different parameters being adjustable by using pop-up screens will the PID building block be compacter than the continue Siemens PID controller.

 ![Siemens Example](../Ad05/Images/SiemensEx9.jpg)

-Figuur 1218 : Call compact PID controller in TIA Portal

 ### Programmation example – Continue PID controller